The Department of Philosophy at Wayne State University offers both M.A. and Ph.D. degrees in philosophy.

 The faculty of the Philosophy Department have been trained at some of the leading universities in the United States.
 In their publications, in departmental colloquia, and in their classes, they continue a tradition of lively and penetrating discussion of philosophical issues for which the Wayne State Philosophy Department has long been noted.
 The size of our program (eleven faculty and roughly twenty-five graduate stduents) allows for considerable faculty-student interaction.

-The Department currently provides financial support to over 80% of its Ph.D. students in the form of University Fellowships, Graduate Teaching Assistantships, and adjunct teaching work.
+We currently provide financial support to over 80% of our Ph.D. students in the form of university fellowships, graduate teaching assistantships, and adjunct teaching work.
 If you are applying to the Ph.D. program and wish to be considered for such support, please indicate this in your cover letter.
-For more information about opportunities for financial aid, see the Department's Graduate Handbook and the Wayne State University Web site for financial aid.
+For more information about opportunities for financial aid, see the department's Graduate Handbook and the Graduate Financial Aid site.

 Prospective students should indicate to which program they are seeking admission: the M.A. or Ph.D.
 Although the M.A. is not a prerequisite for the Ph.D. program, students who do not have a substantial background in philosophy are advised to apply first for admission to the M.A. program.
 A student who performs well in the M.A. program may later be admitted to the Ph.D. program, and credits earned toward the M.A. may be applied to the Ph.D.

 Applicants for admission to either the M.A. or Ph.D. program must submit an online application with the Office of Graduate Admissions.
-Instructions, university requirements, and the online application can be found at the following website: http://www.gradadmissions.wayne.edu.
+Instructions, university requirements, and the online application can be found at wayne.edu/admissions/graduate.

 In addition to meeting the university requirements, applicants must also submit the following as part of their online applications: